ericzji/f5-agility-lab-puppet/docs/class1/module2/lab1.rst

 #.
 Next, establish the pool of servers.
 The “f5_pool” module creates a pool named web_pool and also adds the node members created above as the pool members.
 #.
 The “f5_virtualserver” module creates a virtual server http-vs with http profile, and the web_pool created above.

+Note that we also have to set up the proper internal and external VLAN's and self IP's needed for the web servers.

 Before running puppet device (command for Puppet Network Device ), there are no virtual servers, pools, or nodes configured on the BIG-IP device.
-Running the puppet device -v --user=root command will have the device proxy node generate a certificate and apply your classifications to the F5 device.
+Running the *puppet device -v --user=root* command will have the device proxy node generate a certificate and apply your classifications to the F5 device.

 ..
 Code::